 With only a few countries implementing the WHO’s global strategy for the containment of antimicrobial resistance (AMR), it is not currently identified as an urgent priority in most countries.
 Once it is, AMR policies, medicine regulations, and research can be implemented adequately.
 To do so, national and regional stakeholders must support the creation of local coalitions and advocacy efforts to combat AMR.

-SIAPS continues to support country and regional coalition-building efforts around AMR as described in the publication, Building Local Coalitions for Containing Drug Resistance.
+SIAPS continues to support country and regional coalition-building efforts around AMR as described in the publication, Building Coalitions for Containing Antimicrobial Resistance: A Guide.
 The approach involves rapid information gathering to identify AMR-related issues and important stakeholders.
 Stakeholders are then helped to establish a local champion group that will mobilize and catalyze partners and develop locally feasible action plans to contain AMR.

 Plans consider strategies that strengthen health systems overall, such as infection prevention and control programs, pre-service and in-service curricula reforms that address AMR and rational antimicrobial use, the establishment of effective DTCs, public awareness and education campaigns, formulation and enforcement of AMR-related policies and regulations, and institution of antimicrobial use and resistance surveillance actions.

 Enhanced antimicrobial stewardship at the regional and country levels will help preserve antimicrobial effectiveness and contribute to AMR containment.

 To learn more about our work in AMR, please see our Key Resources page for relevant success stories, presentations, and publications.

 Infection control limits the spread of antimicrobial resistance, preserves the therapeutic effectiveness of currently available antimicrobial agents, and improves patient safety.
 By preventing cross-infection with resistant organisms, particularly among patients in health care facilities, and reducing the use of antimicrobials, infection control reduces the opportunity for drug resistance to develop.
 Although critical in optimizing patient outcomes and protecting the health of a community, effective infection control often receives insufficient recognition or support in resource-limited settings.

 SIAPS promotes a multidisciplinary, systems strengthening approach to infection control, combining diagnostic self-assessment with continuous quality improvement (CQI) cycles to design, implement, monitor, readjust, and improve infection control interventions.